IRA

 The administrative grade "W" (Withdrawal Authorized) indicates that a student was permitted to withdraw from a course or the term after the drop deadline (the end of the official drop period).
 Withdrawing from a course or the term carries no connotation of quality of student performance and is not used in calculating grade point average or progress points.

 Undergraduate students may withdraw from no more than 28 quarter or 18 semester units.
 This limit applies only to units attempted at Cal Poly.
-In certain cases, withdrawal petitions that are verified by the dean of the student's college (or designee) to be serious and compelling reasons and considered to be beyond the student's control will not count against the unit maximum.
+In certain cases, withdrawal petitions that are verified by the dean of the student's college or designee to be serious and compelling reasons and considered to be beyond the student's control, will not count against the unit maximum.

 Withdrawal After the Drop Deadline and Prior to the Final 20% of Instruction